AfifiNL/Dutch-Funding-Opportunities/README.md

    cd Dutch-Funding-Opportunities
    ```

+2. Add your project files to the appropriate directories

-2. Install dependencies
+3. Install dependencies
    ```
    npm install
    ```

-3. Set up environment variables
+4. Set up environment variables
    Create a `.env.local` file with the following variables:
    ```
    NEXT_PUBLIC_SUPABASE_URL=your_supabase_url
    NEXT_PUBLIC_SUPABASE_ANON_KEY=your_supabase_anon_key
    ```

-4. Run the development server
+5. Run the development server
    ```
    npm run dev
    ```

-5. Open [http://localhost:3000](http://localhost:3000) in your browser
+6. Open [http://localhost:3000](http://localhost:3000) in your browser

 ## Database Setup

 This project uses Supabase as its backend.
-The database schema is defined in `src/types/supabase.ts`.
 To set up your own instance:

 1. Create a Supabase project
-2. Run the SQL scripts in `fund_data_import.sql` to set up tables and sample data
+2. Upload and run your SQL scripts to set up tables and sample data
 3. Update your `.env.local` file with your Supabase credentials

 ## Deployment

 See [DEPLOYMENT.md](DEPLOYMENT.md) for detailed deployment instructions.

-## Contributing

-This project is currently in active development.
-If you'd like to contribute, please reach out to the repository owner.

 ## License